gozygreg/evernear/README.md

 <img width="1272" alt="Treatment section" src="https://user-images.githubusercontent.com/69070044/164965247-faa2ae01-3fc5-4ed3-8793-2d334b0ca12a.png">

 •	There is an appointment form where patient can input their information and log their symptom.
 The form button has an accent color of green to draw attention to the form.
+The form email is validated and the name input is also validated.
+Therefore the form will not be submited unless the user inputs atleast his or her email and fullnames.

 <img width="1264" alt="Form section" src="https://user-images.githubusercontent.com/69070044/164964910-c4363526-ebdb-4528-9eff-7c31bcf0fa72.png">